310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, i know… i do hope for a day when i can tell him about it…
+yes, i know… i do hope for a day when i can [tell] him all about it…

-but it is still too difficult to do that right now. ryuseitai is finally shining in the ideal way chiaki has dreamed of.
+but it is still too difficult to do that right now. ryuseitai is finally [shining] in the [ideal] way chiaki has dreamed of.

-things are looking very good for ryuseitai right now… so i would feel terrible if that radiance clouds over because of me.
+things are looking very [good] for ryuseitai right now.

+so i would feel [terrible] if that [radiance] clouds over because of me.

 but someday… when that day comes… i will shout out “save me, hero!” from the bottom of my heart.

-when that happens, i am sure that chiaki would gladly come rushing for me.
+when that happens, i am sure that chiaki would [gladly] come rushing for me.

-for the sake of that day… i will clear through all these problems immediately and come back home to everyone, so that chiaki would not abandon me.
+for the sake of that day… i will [clear] through all these [problems] immediately and come back home to everyone, so that chiaki would not [give up] me.

-i will come back to where i belong, as a human.
+i will come back to [where] i [belong], as a human.
 {% endbubble %}

 {% bubble Kaoru %}